srjnnn/PhishNet-Nepal/README.md

 ## 📖 Overview

-**PhishNet Nepal** is a cybersecurity education platform that simulates phishing attacks and teaches users — especially **students in Nepal** — how to spot and avoid online scams.
-Through realistic tests, feedback, and awareness tools, it helps create a safer digital environment for the next generation.
+**PhishNet Nepal** is a platform for cybersecurity education that mimics phishing attempts and instructs users, particularly **students in Nepal**, on how to recognize and steer clear of online scams.
+It contributes to the development of a safer digital environment for the upcoming generation by means of practical tests, feedback, and awareness tools.
 ---

 ## 🎯 Problem

-In Nepal, digital literacy is rising, but awareness about **phishing attacks** is dangerously low.
-Students and even teachers often don’t recognize fake links, emails, or password traps — making them easy targets.
+Although digital literacy is increasing in Nepal, there remains a dangerously low level of awareness regarding **phishing attacks**.
+Teachers and students are easy targets because they frequently fail to spot phony emails, links, or password traps.

 ---

-## ✅ Solution
+## Solution

-PhishNet Nepal simulates real-life phishing attacks in a safe environment, allowing users to:
-- Click links, fill forms, and *fail* — but learn safely
+In a secure setting, PhishNet Nepal mimics actual phishing assaults, enabling users to: Click links, complete forms, and *fail* — but learn safely
-- Get instant feedback after every mistake
-- Take quizzes and improve their awareness score
-- Track their growth and learn over time
+ - Receive immediate feedback following each error - Complete tests to raise their awareness score - Monitor their development and gain knowledge over time
 ---

 ## 🚀 Features

-- 🎣 Simulated phishing login pages
+- 🎣 Phishing login page simulation
-- 📬 Fake SMS/Email message interface
+- 📬 Phishing SMS/Email message interface
-- ⚠️ Instant feedback after failed attempts
+- ⚠️ Immediate response to unsuccessful attempts
-- 📊 Dashboard showing awareness score
-- 🧪 Educational quiz to reinforce learning
-- 📈 Admin view for group/school testing campaigns
-- 🌐 Available in **English and Nepali**
+ The awareness score is displayed on the dashboard; the educational quiz reinforces learning; the admin view is available for group/school testing campaigns; and 🌐  Both Nepali and English are available.

 ---